 One of the most unique town halls I’ve ever seen is located in Sarajevo – Vijecnica.
 It was designed in 1891 by Czech architect Karel Parik whose work we can now find all over the city.

 Vijecnica was built in the pseudo-Moorish style that doesn’t really fit to Sarajevo but that’s what makes the building so special and distinctive.
 When looking at the city from above Vijecnica is the place that catches your attention first.
-While it’s beautiful from the outside it’s worth visiting it inside as well – the interior is such a treat!

 Vijecnica played an important role during the Sarajevo siege.
 The building then served as the National Library and was home to thousands of important and unique Bosnian books.
-Very quickly, on August 25th 1992, Vijecnia was set on fire due to the shelling – during the snipers attacks citizens tried to save books as the invaluable cultural good.
+Very quickly, on August 25th 1992, Vijecnia was set on fire due to the shelling – during the snipers’ attacks citizens tried to save books as an invaluable cultural good.
 Afterwards the famous cellist of Sarajevo – Vedran Smailović – played in the destroyed building.
 His picture from Vijecnica is one of the symbols of Sarajevo siege.

 Standing at the spot where World War 1 began